 An Openness to Objects

-A child’s deliberate or casual search for found objects is a true child-directed activity, a goal often sought and less often realized.
+A child’s deliberate or casual search for found objects is a true child-directed activity, a goal often sought and not necessarily fully realized.
 Their curiosity about and openness to the potential of materials extends their self-directed exploration.
 Sticky pine cones, a sparkly button, and a cork bobbing in water deliver first-hand information about the world.
 As children investigate an object, they wonder why it does “that”, where it came from, and what they can do with it.
 They have ideas.
-Children’s questions, imaginations, and previous experiences allow them to make connections, go further than the information given to them, and create something new and original for them.
+Children’s questions, imaginations, and previous experiences allow them to make connections, go further than the information given to them, and to create something new and original for them.

 Attractive, enticing, and beautiful, found objects have important attributes–fist sized, mobile, and undefined–that allow children to invent, follow, and finish an experience in personal and unexpected ways.
 An object can become anything a child wants it to be.
 Chestnuts can become cooking props, bricks in a dump truck, or boulders in an avalanche.
-Objects invite conversation and inspire stories; become game pieces, construction units, a puppet, or a precious addition to a collection of similar objects.
-Found items are not only interesting to children, but they stimulate children’s personal interests in rocks, vehicles, stories, tools, and tinkering.
+Objects invite conversation and inspire stories; they become game pieces, construction units, a puppet, or a precious addition to a collection of similar objects.
+Found items are not only fascinating to children, but they also stimulate children’s personal interests in rocks, vehicles, stories, tools, and tinkering.
 Loose parts and found objects lead children everywhere and anywhere on their ways to the future.

 Children need time and opportunity to become fluent in materials.
 For most children, the more limited environments of their daily lives, the more limited their access to loose parts, and, especially, to found objects.
 Surely there are treasures to be found between car seat cushions on the way to school, but how do they compare to a daily 15-minute walk to and from school?